The Potomac Hotel: Rating

-Shooting
+Shooting incident

-On July 21, 2022, Shanteari Weems shot her husband James Weems Jr on the eight floor of the hotel.
-They had argued at the hotel about accusations he had abused children at the Lil Kidz Kastle day care in Baltimore.
-Both Shanteari and James Weems were licensed to carry firearms and a police detective testified that two guns were in the room, one in a safe and another in a black leather bag.
+On July 21, 2022, Shanteari Weems shot her husband James Weems Jr. on the eight floor of the hotel.
+They had argued at the hotel about accusations he had abused children at the Lil Kidz Kastle day care in Baltimore, which was owned by Mrs. Weems.
+Both Shanteari and James Weems, a former Baltimore City police officer, were licensed to carry firearms and a police detective testified that two guns were in the room, one in a safe and another in a black leather bag.
 Police said Shanteari left a note inside saying that she wanted to wound her husband, not kill him.
 The notebook also had writings about putting a bullet in his head, police said.
 Baltimore County police detectives said they recently began investigating James Weems after they learned about allegations that he sexually abused at least three children.
 James Weems was arrested while hospitalized and he faces 13 charges of abuse.
 Shanteari Weems, a former corrections officer, was arrested and charged with assault with intent to kill.
-A judge denied her pre-trial release Friday and said she should have known that the system would address the allegations against her husband.
+A judge denied her pre-trial release and said she should have known that the system would address the allegations against her husband.
 She is being held in jail without bond and is due back in court on August 9, 2022.
 Baltimore County police said the day care facility is closed for the time being.
+Shanteari Weems pleaded guilty on November 28, 2022, to one count of aggravated assault and one count of carrying a pistol without a license.
+On February 3, 2023, Judge Michael O’Keefe sentenced her to 48 months in prison with 24 months of supervised probation after her release.
+Shanteari Weems, who now goes by the name Shanteari Young after divorcing James Weems Jr. (who was convicted of rape and sexual abuse in 2024, and was sentenced to life in prison.), was released from prison in late June 2025 and sent to a halfway home in Washington, D.C.
+Young also told a reporter she would likely finish out her sentence in home confinement until December 2025.